jleeothon/conlanging/grammar/full-grammar.md

 ## General grammar

-Nouns, pronouns, and determiners decline for number, case, animacy.
+Nouns, pronouns, and determiners decline for:

-There are two numbers: singular and plural.
-There are three cases: nominative, accusative, genitive.
-Animacy (animate, inanimate) is only relevant in singular accusative declensions.
+- number: singular or plural;
+- case: nominative, accusative, genitive;
+- animacy: animate, inanimate (only singular accusative of nouns and determiners).

 Nouns have strong and weak paradigms.

 - The weak paradigm is used with a determiner.
 - The strong noun paradigm is used when a determiner is left out.

-Adjectives do not decline in the predicative form.
-Otherwise they have three declension paradigms.
+Adjectives do not decline as predicatives.
+As attributives, they have three declension paradigms.

 - When preceding a noun, adjectives decline with a weak paradigm (e.g. _þe